StuartCox3107/street-art-at-home/README.md

 - As always, the advice and support from my mentor Rohit

-- The Code Institute Boutique Ado project walkthrough was vital in assisting me in this process
+- The Code Institute Boutique Ado project walk-through was vital in assisting me in this process

 - As always, so much research and troubleshooting was gained by extensive use of [StackOverflow](https://stackoverflow.com/)